 Still, there can be negative effects if you use an older formula oil such as CH4 or CI4 in a newer engine.
 Those oils could:

-- pollute the catalytic matter in the after-treatment system, preventing it from working properly
+- Pollute the catalytic matter in the after-treatment system, preventing it from working properly

-- cut the engine life short by plugging the diesel particulate filter
+- Cut the engine life short by plugging the diesel particulate filter

-- hinder performance and efficiency
+- Hinder performance and efficiency

-The Issue with Accidental Top-Offs
+The Issue With Accidental Top-Offs

 However, to gain the full benefits of CK4, you should drain the CJ4 from your engine and entirely replace it with the newer oil.
 Keep in mind, too, that problems can arise if you top off CJ4 with FA4, or perform a complete oil change in an older truck from CJ4 to FA4 without checking with the OEM first.

-CK4 vs CJ4: Making the Switch
+CK4 vs. CJ4: Making the Switch

 Naturally, when you add a truck with a Tier 4 engine to your fleet, you should plan on using the newest oil formulation.
-If you have a combined fleet or are working exclusively with older heavy duty engines, it’s a good idea to consider switching over.
-Remember that it’s best to check with the manufacturer before making a change like that.
+If you have a combined fleet or are working exclusively with older heavy-duty engines, it’s a good idea to consider switching over—just check with the manufacturer before making a change like that.

-We’ve talked a lot about fleets and truck owners using CK4 vs CJ4, but shops should be using the newer oil by now, too.
+We’ve talked a lot about fleets and truck owners using CK4 vs. CJ4, but shops should be using the newer oil by now, too.
 There will be customers who still use the older formulation, but you’ll probably see a gradual shift to the newer oil over time.
 For now, that means stocking both types of lubricant and making sure your mobile service techs carry both on their trucks, as well.

 Your Insurance Policy for Using the Right Oil

-Fullbay is a user-friendly program that’s accessible on practically any device that makes heavy duty repair and maintenance a snap, but it does so much more than just track PMs.
+Fullbay is a user-friendly program that’s accessible on practically any device that makes heavy- duty repair and maintenance a snap, but it does so much more than just track PMs.
 Fill in the form below to get a taste of what Fullbay can do for your fleet or shop.